cysouw/diathesis/text/c04_reflexive.md

 ### [ NP | NL ] Reflexive location-as-result {#sec:reflexive-resultative}

-A verb like *träumen* 'to dream' has a governed preposition *von* [@Next a,b].
-With a reflexive pronoun *sich träumen* a locative adverbial is needed, e.g a prepositional phrase with *nach* 'to' [@Next c,d].
+A verb like *träumen* 'to dream' has a governed preposition *von* [@next a,b].
+With a reflexive pronoun *sich träumen* a locative adverbial is needed, e.g a prepositional phrase with *nach* 'to' [@next c,d].
 The meaning of this construction is that by performing the verb (i.e. by dreaming) the locational description is achieved (i.e. being in New York).
 The location always appears to be describing a movement, with *durch* 'through' being the most productive.

 :::ex
 a.
 Ich träume von New York.